Today, we’re here with another guide, showing you how to create a workspace in Replug.

 Will longer UTM-tagged URLs affect QR code scannability?

 Yes, longer URLs can generate denser QR codes, making them harder to scan.
-Use a URL shortener or dynamic QR code generator to keep it clean.
+Use a URL shortener free tool or dynamic QR code generator to keep it clean.